Ronn Owens: Highlights and accomplishments

 In 2006, he was named 2006 Talk Show Personality of the Year by Radio & Records.

 In 2007, he was inducted into the Bay Area Radio Hall of Fame.

-And in November 2015 he was inducted into the National Radio Hall of Fame, the top honor a radio broadcaster can achieve.
+In 2015 he was inducted into the National Radio Hall of Fame.

 Personal

 Owens is married to former KGO and KCBS Radio news anchor/talk host Jan Black.
-They have two daughters, Sarah and Laura.
+They have two daughters.

-In the August 25, 2014 San Francisco Chronicle, Owens revealed that he has had Parkinson's disease for more than 12 years.
+In August, 2014, Owens revealed that he had had Parkinson's disease for more than 12 years.
 He indicated that his Parkinson's disease has progressed slowly and he had not wanted to make his condition public knowledge until that time.
 In part, the recent death of comedian Robin Williams, who also had Parkinson's disease, became the deciding factor in Owens' decision to go public on his condition.